 All NCPs agree that problem-solving through conciliation/mediation lies at the heart of the NCP process.
-The problem-solving approach allows NCPs to identify opportunities "to implement the spirit of the Guidelines" often going beyond the issues raised in the initial complaint.139 However, NCPs do not agree about what to do when conciliation/mediation fails.
+The problem-solving approach allows NCPs to identify opportunities "to implement the spirit of the Guidelines" often going beyond the issues raised in the initial complaint.
+However, NCPs do not agree about what to do when conciliation/mediation fails.
 Practice is divided between the majority of NCPs who is willing to conduct an examination to assess whether there has been a breach of the Guidelines, and those who are not.
-TUAC considers it essential that all NCPs conduct an examination in the event that conciliation/mediation fails.
-The background threat of an examination acts as a 'stick' to help bring MNEs to the mediation table.
+TUAC considers it essential that all NCPs conduct an examination acts as a 'stick' to help bring MNEs to the mediation table.
 Without it the NCP system is inherently weak.
 Moreover, there may be cases for which the only appropriate response is for the NCP to examine the case and assess whether there has been a breach of the Guidelines.

 BOX 4.8: What's an Example?
-Examination120
+Examination

-In August 2008, in response to a complaint submitted by the NGO Global Witness against the operations of Afrimex in the Democratic Republic of Congo (DRC), the UK NCP conducted an examination of the case and concluded that Afrimex had "failed to contribute to the sustainable development in the region; to respect human rights; or to influence business partners and suppliers to adhere to the Guidelines" and that "Afrimex did not apply sufficient due diligence to the supply chain and failed to take adequate steps to contribute to the abolition of child and forced labour in the mines or to take steps to influence the conditions of the mines".
+In August 2008, in response to a complaint submitted by the NGO Global Witness against the operations of Afrimex in the Democratic Republic of Congo (DRC), the UK NCP conducted an examination of the case and concluded that Afrimex had "failed to contribute to the sustainable development in the region; to respect human rights; or to influence business partners and suppliers to adhere to the Guide-lines" and that "Afrimex did not apply sufficient due diligence to the supply chain and failed to take adequate steps to contribute to the abolition of child and forced labour in the mines or to take steps to influence the conditions of the mines".